opulencephp/docs/validation.md

 ]);
 ```

+Since "contact-type" was "email", the condition was met, and the "email" rule was run.

 <h4 id="extending-rules">Extending Rules</h4>
 Each rule in `Rules` implements `Opulence\Validation\Rules\IRule`, which provides two methods:

 * `getSlug()`
-  * Gets the snake-case short name for the rule, eg `equals_field`
-  * Must only contain alphanumeric characters and underscores
+  * Gets the snake-case short name for the rule, eg `equals_field` (must only contain alphanumeric characters and underscores)
-  * Used to associate error message templates with rules
+  * Used to bind error messages to rules
 * `passes($value, array $allValues)`
   * Returns `true` if the rule passes, otherwise `false`